zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

   * implemented the model under the architecture of ```tf.estimator.Estimator``` API
   * added an option to share the weights between encoder embedding and decoder embedding
   * added an option to share the weights between decoder embedding and output projection
-  * added the learning rate variation according to the formula in paper
+  * added the learning rate variation according to the formula in paper, and also expotential decay
   * added more activation choices (leaky relu / elu) for easier gradient propagation
   * generated the key and query masks before positional encoding
-    * because after positional encoding, the paddings in key and query will move from zero to other values
+    * because after positional encoding, the paddings in key and query will move from zeros to other values

 * Small Task: learn sorting characters
     * ``` python train_letters.py --hidden_units=128 --num_block=1 --tied_embedding=1 --lr_decay=exp ```